C4Q/AC-Android/cohort_5.4/unit_01/01_07_Classes_02.md

 }
 ```

 **Note:** You should only use try/catch blocks to handle exceptions - not control the flow of execution of your program.
-If you want to change the direction on your program you should instead you logic to to do this - i.e. if/else statements, switch statements, loops, etc.
+If you want to change the direction of your program you should instead use logic to do this - i.e. if/else statements, switch statements, loops, etc.

 ## File I/O